Ace your next case

 - Flashcards

 - Characterise the complaint.
-SOCRATES tells the dangerous causes from the benign.
+SOCRATES separates dangerous causes from benign ones.

-- Screen red flags & risk factors.
-They shift your differential — and your urgency.
+- Screen red flags and risks.
+They shift your differential and your urgency.

-- Then reveal the findings.
+- Reveal the findings.
 Check your reasoning against the model answer.

 Something for every stage of your medical career